 So you can turn the question around and say, “Well, okay, I know you said ‘no,’ but what if I could do this for you, or your family, or your kids, or your project, would that change the answer?”
 Nine times out of 10, it would.
 So, ask the right question in a way that the person cannot answer with a yes or a no.

 To do that you need to do research.
-And by that, we don’t mean conduct research on the internet.
+And by that, we don’t mean conducting research on the internet.
 Instead, you need to ask why something is important to the person.
 That is the core reason why people will be invested in doing business with you.

 Steve says that people often think that a referral marketing strategy is passive … that because a business has loads of clients, the clients will refer them.